Check your drugs

 Chemsex on dating apps and websites (Friday/Monday)

 Below you’ll find information about drugs and alcohol, and suggestions for how to reduce your risk of any harm.
 Additionally, you’ll find resources for where to go for help if you think you, or someone close to you, may need it.

-Traditional poppers have been popular among gay men since the seventies.
-Popular brands such as “Rush” and “Jungle Juice” are sold online, and in sex shops that cater to gay men as “video head cleaners” or “room odorizers.”
+Traditional poppers have been popular among queer people since the seventies.
+Popular brands such as “Rush” and “Jungle Juice” are sold online, and in sex shops as “video head cleaners” or “room odorizers.”
 These poppers contain amyl nitrite, a chemical that relaxes smooth muscle tissue and dilates blood vessels.